 Dissonant Referendum Design and Turmoil in Representation

 The fruit of a referendum should be political clarity.
 The people have spoken; the state will act in accordance with their wishes.
 Yet the Brexit referendum had the opposite effect.
 After a majority of the UK electorate who voted in the referendum indicated a preference to leave rather than remain in the European Union, the representative government fell into divisive conflict over what policy should be adopted as a response to the expression of popular will.
-This antithesis of the clarity that a referendum should produce.
+This is the antithesis of the clarity that a referendum should produce.

 Why has this happened?
 This Essay argues that, beyond the political and social complexities of Brexit, the current instability can be traced to the humble realities of referendum question design.
 The referendum pitted a concrete proposal with clear legal consequences (Remain) against a question of principle with no explicit indication of subsequent government action (Leave).
 In doing so, the Brexit referendum deviated from well-established principles of referendum design by presenting voters with two non-comparable alternatives.
 Damningly for post-referendum governance, the result of the referendum offered the government little clear legal guidance, but rather simply constrained its policy-making flexibility.
 Such a referendum forces representative government to exercise general policy-making discretion, but with a constrained palette of policy options which specifically exclude the first-choice preference of many voters.

 This Essay uses classical tools of political science to interpret this confusion in democratic governance, and draw forth general lessons regarding the interaction between referendum design and representative politics.
+Specifically, it applies spatial modelling of political competition to identify the harm caused by flawed referendum design to the relationship between representatives and voters.
 The battle by representatives and parties in democracies typically consists of a future-regarding struggle over approval of the majority of voters, as each representative and party seeks to obtain victory in coming elections.
 In the case of Brexit referendum, the vagueness of the Leave option forced Parliament and the government to continue operating in such typical franchise-appeasing approach to representation.
 Yet because the excluded Remain option did advance a single legally clear policy, the referendum entailed that representatives could not consider the first-rank preference of voters who were defeated.
 Representatives were thus faced with the dilemma of seeking to continue to satisfy their voters through substantive policy-making even as the referendum bound them to avoid the explicit policy path that many voters would find the most appealing.
 Neither way by which representatives can proceed through such a dilemma satisfies fair voter representation.
 The government must either exclude the preferences of defeated voters even as it engages in substantive policy-making and thereby truncate the franchise, or dilute the effect of the referendum by including the defeated voters’ preferences in a constrained policy-making space.
 The defects of the Brexit referendum thereby reveal a general lesson for referendum design: the alternatives presented by the referendum must not only be clear to voters, but provide contextually coherent instruction to representatives for the subsequent implementation of the referendum.

-The Inconsistent Design of the Brexit Referendum
+The Inconsistent Design of the Brexit Referendum: Some Lessons from the Venice Code

 The choice offered to voters between Leave and Remain may seem to be the classic type of binary options to which a referendum is well-suited: